8.2.2 Reclaiming a payment

 Most benefits or payments have abridged reclaim procedures if a person loses qualification for a payment or benefit and reapplies for that payment or benefit within 13 weeks of the cancellation.
-From 17 September 2001, job seekers returning to NSA and YA and, (prior to closure of PA) partners of NSA recipients who would have qualified for PA have abridged reclaim procedures extended to 52 weeks.
+Job seekers returning to JSP and YA have abridged reclaim procedures extended to 52 weeks.
 These reclaim procedures include:

 - for minimum POI requirements see 126.96.36.199, and